-- (a) The Applicant shall analyse the scope of the proposed road alignment(s) to identify road sections for the purpose of road traffic noise impact assessment.
-Road sections to be included in road traffic noise impact assessment shall be confirmed with the Director prior to the commencement of the assessment. - (b) Validity of the traffic flow prediction of road sections for the purpose of road traffic noise impact assessment shall be confirmed with Transport Department and documented in the EIA report.
+- (a) The Applicant shall analyse the scope of the proposed road alignment(s) to identify appropriate new and existing road sections for the purpose of road traffic noise impact assessment.
+Road sections to be included in road traffic noise impact assessment shall be confirmed with the Director prior to the commencement of the assessment.
+In determining whether the traffic noise impact due to road improvement project/works is considered significant, detailed information with respect to factors including at least the change of nature of road, change of alignment and change of traffic capacity or traffic composition, and change of traffic flow pattern in the associated road networks, shall be assessed.
+Figures showing extents of new/altered roads, existing roads and the associated road networks shall be provided in the EIA report. - (b) Validity of the traffic flow prediction of road sections for the purpose of road traffic noise impact assessment shall be confirmed with Transport Department and documented in the EIA report.